 This affluent area of central London is of great political importance.
 It houses the Palace of Westminster (also known as the Parliament Building of London), Buckingham Palace, and Westminster Abbey.
 These three are some of the most renowned heritage sites in London.

 Apart from that, the Westminster area is home to other great tourist attractions and places of interest.

 These include Trafalgar Square, Big Ben (Elizabeth Tower), St James’s Park, Horse Guards Parade, and Westminster Cathedral.

 London Borough: Lambeth/Southwark

-One of the most happening hotspots in London is the South Bank neighbourhood.
+One of the most happening hotspots in London is the South Bank neighborhood.

 There is a lot to see around this riverside area of Central London.
 You can enter a capsule for a Ferris wheel experience on the London Eye, along with stunning city views.

-The London Eye is one of the capital’s most recognisable landmarks and is estimated to attract over 3.5 million people annually.
+The London Eye is one of the capital’s most recognizable landmarks and is estimated to attract over 3.5 million people annually.

 Not far from the Eye is the Sea Life Aquarium.
 It’s a great place to visit with the family and lets you see all kinds of aquatic life, including penguins.